 Unbelievable.

-You know, I've I've tried to point out over and over again how now we got cocaine, but we're going to stop the investigation in 10 days.
+You know, I've tried to point out over and over again how now we got cocaine, but we're going to stop the investigation in 10 days.

 You know, do you think that any Trump kid would get away with that?

-I'm not talking about guilt.
+In terms of an investigation, I'm not talking about guilt.

-This is not a this is the president of the United States.
+This is the president of the United States.

 No, I'm not a Joe Biden fan, but I am a fan of protecting that office and the people that hold that office.

-That that's that transcends politics.
+That transcends politics.

-Unbelievable times we're leave living in.
+Unbelievable times we're living in.

-Really is a lot of ground that we got to cover today.
+All right, we got a lot of ground that we got to cover today.

-Uh Kimberly Strassel should weigh in on today's big story, the target letter that that Donald Trump got, excuse me.
+Kimberly Strassel, she'll weigh in on today's big story, the target letter that Donald Trump got as we continue from Cedar Rapids, Iowa.

-Hannity tonight, nine Eastern on the Fox News Channel.
+Hannity tonight, 9 Eastern on the Fox News channel.

-Uh, set you DVR, Donald J. Trump, full hour.
+Set you DVR, Donald J. Trump, full hour.

-And probably will go long again.
+It probably will go long again.

 Last one went like 30 minutes over.